Copyright © 2023 LOCALIIZ | All rights reserved

 Unusually for tropical cyclones, Typhoon Rose was preceded by an ominous fog bank before making landfall and was the most intense cyclone to hit Hong Kong since Wanda.
 Waves measuring nine-and-a-half metres were generated, and the storm surges sank or severely damaged at least 300 boats off of our shores, resulting in 110 fatalities.

-A fire broke out at a large power sub-station in Kwun Tong but was unable to be subdued due to the strong winds, triggering power outages and blackouts in Kowloon and the New Territories.
-Thousands of people were trapped in elevators because of these widespread electrical failures.
+A fire broke out at a large power sub-station in Kwun Tong but was unable to be subdued due to the strong winds, triggering power outages and blackouts across Kowloon and the New Territories.
+Thousands of people were trapped in lifts because of these widespread electrical failures.
 30,000 telephones became out of service, and six buildings were damaged beyond repair and eventually demolished.

 Several low-lying areas were flooded, and landslides occurred across the territories, blocking approximately 110 roads.
 One landslide crashed into a village hut and buried four children; two were killed, while one survived and the last remained missing.
 A total of 5,644 people were rendered homeless as a direct result of Typhoon Rose.